• Skip to primary navigation

 About The Ingredients

-All of the ingredients in this recipe can be purchased at your local grocery store.
-Here are a few items to note:
+All of the ingredients in this fish tacos recipe can be purchased at your local grocery store.
+Here are a few items to note but be sure to check the full ingredient list and quantities in the recipe card.

-• Mexican beer - beer is included in these beer battered fish tacos.
-It add depth to the batter and helps it to cook up light and crunchy.
-The alcohol cooks off, so you don't need to worry about it being and adult only dish, but you can sub club soda if you'd like.
+• Mexican beer: Beef adds depth of flavor to the batter and helps the fish cook up light and crunchy.
+The alcohol cooks off, so you don't need to worry about it being and adult only dish.

-• Oil for frying - Peanut oil and canola oil are ideal for use in deep fryers because of their high smoke points.
-You can also use avocado oil.
+• Oil for frying: Peanut oil and canola oil are ideal for deep frying because of their high smoke points.
+You can also use avocado oil as well.

-• Shredded cabbage - you can use pre-shredded cabbage, of you can thinly slice a fresh head of cabbage.
-I like to use a mix of purple and green.
+• Shredded cabbage: you can use pre-shredded cabbage or you can thinly slice a fresh head of cabbage.
+I like to use a mix of purple and green for more color!

-Pro Tip: If fresh fish is not available, choose frozen - it is frozen fresh and will give you the best flavor next to fresh from the market.
+Pro Tip: If fresh fish is not available, choose frozen instead.
+Most frozen fish is frozen fresh and will give you the best flavor next to fresh from the market.
 You can find frozen cod in the freezer section of your grocery store.

-Step 1: Combine flour, baking soda, egg, garlic salt, and pepper in a medium bowl.
-Add beer.
+• Step 1: Combine the flour, baking soda, egg, garlic salt, and pepper in a medium bowl.

-Step 3: Dust each piece of fish with flour.
-Dip in batter and make sure it is completely coated.
+• Step 3: Dust each piece of fish with flour and then dip it in the batter.
+Make sure it is completely coated.

-Step 4: Heat oil to 375 degrees Fahrenheit.
+• Step 4: Heat the oil to 375 degrees Fahrenheit.

 Pro Tip: Use a versatile thermometer like Thermoworks.
 You can test the temperature of your oil, and your fish with it.
 You can also use this thermometer for candy making - so it saves money and space in your kitchen.